junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>
 **Earth, Jurassic Epoch (66 million years ago)**

-Dinosaurs do have furs.
+Dinosaurs do have fur.
 Dean watches with wide eyes.

 "No wonder you always complain about *Jurassic Park* not being accurate enough," Dean amuses.

 "I almost forget what they look like, too."
 Cas takes a few steps forward, crooking his neck to watch a gigantic Sauroposeidon biting leaves with huge interest, like a child looking at his favorite childhood toy, fascinated even after he's grown up.
 "I haven't seen them in millions of years."

 By "millions of years," he does mean it literally, Dean realizes.
 Nothing exaggerated.
 Just 66 million years before their time.
-The Earth is covered with tall ferns and dinosaurs, the air rich with wet fresh rainforest moisture, he'd be in his widest dream to imagine a scene like this, and now he's right here.
+The Earth is covered with tall ferns and dinosaurs, the air rich with wet fresh rainforest moisture; he'd be in his widest dream to imagine a scene like this, and now he's right here.

 "How did they die?
 All those mysteries about dinosaurs, all the theories about their extinctions, are any of them actually right?"
 Dean asks.